Anger, Emotions,

 by David Daniels, M.D.

-with Suzanne Dion of Enneagram Prison Project (EPP)
+with Suzanne Dion, one of the founding board members of the Enneagram Prison Project (EPP)

 Anger is a vital, vital energy source.
 It’s one of the three fundamental, aversive emotions shared by all mammals.
 These aversive emotions are key to the survival systems found in human beings and mammals alike.
 They are designed to protect us, warn us, and keep us alive.